John W. Miner was born on March 14, 1870 near New Rumley, Harrison County, OH, the son of William and Rachel (Simmons) Miner.

 When the federal census was taken in 1900, John, Mildred and infant son Harold resided together in the village of New Rumley.
 John's widowed mother Rachel, age 56, lived a house or two away.

 Sadly, eldest son Harold died just 10 days after his first birthday, on May 22, 1901, of a case of spinal meningitis lasting just 24 hours.
 He was buried near his grandfather Miner at the United Brethren Cemetery at New Rumley.
 The news was carried in the Republican.

 The Miners moved to Bergholz, in Jefferson County, OH during the decade of the 1900s.
-They are enumerated there on the census of 1910, with John working as a car inspector on the railroad.
+They are enumerated there on the federal census enumeration of 1910, with John working as a car inspector on the railroad.
 The census taker recorded that John's father, born in Ohio, was of "Duch" heritage.

-In about 1914, the Miners migrated again to Bolton, near Alliance, Stark County, OH.
+In about 1914, the family migrated again to Bolton, near Alliance, Stark County, OH.
 Just outside of town, they purchased a home.
 Their daughter Verdie walked to school in Alliance, about two miles away.

 In 1917, John's mother passed away.
 He and his brother William published a "Thanks to Friends" notice in the Republican.
 The article said that they "desire to thank the friends and neighbors for their kindness during the sickness and death of their mother...
 They also wish that any one owing Mrs. Miner, or any one to whom she might be indebted, would see John Miner immediately."

 The family's home in 1920, as shown on the census, was on Marlboro Street near Alliance.
 John's occupation was listed as "motorman - electric car."

 Sadly, Mildred became deathly ill in 1925.
 According to family stories, her mother sent for her to be brought to a hospital in Cleveland.